-Start early.
-Save your syllabus, written work, and exams so you can provide evidence of the level of work your U of M course required.
+- Start early.
+Save your syllabus, written work, and exams so you can provide evidence of the level of work your University course required.

-Talk to your prospective colleges.
+- Talk to prospective colleges.
 Contact the institutions and ask about their concurrent enrollment credit transfer policies.

-- If you apply to the University of Minnesota: No need to submit an official U of M transcript; however, note in your application that you’re taking U of M courses in high school.
-For further information, contact the Office of Admissions (612-625-2008).
+- If you apply to the University of Minnesota, there is no need to submit an official U of M transcript.
+However, note in your application that you’re taking U of M courses in high school.
+For further information, contact the Office of Admissions at 612-625-2008.

 - If you apply to another college or university: Request that an official transcript be sent to each post-secondary institution to which you apply.

-Let CIS know if you have difficulty gaining credit recognition for your U of M course(s).
-Contact CIS Associate Director Jan Erickson at firstname.lastname@example.org.
+- Let CIS know if you have difficulty gaining credit recognition for your U of M course(s).
+Contact CIS Associate Director Jan M. Erickson at email@example.com.

-Student Eligibility—Instructors have the authority to override student eligibility criteria, case-by-case, for students who don’t meet the criteria but have a strong chance for success in the particular course.
-Contact email@example.com for details.
+Student Eligibility: Instructors have the authority to override student eligibility criteria on a case-by-case basis for students who don’t meet the criteria but have a strong chance for success in a particular course.
+Contact firstname.lastname@example.org for details.

 While grades are not subject to complaint, you are entitled to an explanation for the grade assigned.
 If you are not able to get an explanation for the grade from your instructor, consult the [CIS faculty coordinator for the course as the appropriate departmental representative.]
 Students also may wish to seek assistance from [Jan M. Erickson, CIS Associate Director, for tips on the process, or from] the Student Conflict Resolution Office.
 An instructor’s judgment in assigning a grade is not a subject for a formal hearing and can only be reviewed through these informal processes.

-Student Education Records and Privacy—Release of student information to third parties is regulated by Regents policy, federal law, and state law.
+Student Education Records and Privacy: Release of student information to third parties is regulated by Regents policy, and federal law and state law.
 CIS recommends that high school instructors obtain permission to discuss your grades and progress with your parents or guardians.

 Family Education Rights and Privacy Act (FERPA) protects your rights regarding your educational records in terms of reviewing information, correcting records, consenting to the disclosure of records, and filing a complaint with Family Policy Compliance Office in Washington, DC.